Structural Correction

 The autonomous unit is the smallest organisational structure that can be held accountable for a complete business outcome.
 It owns its process, its services, its data, and its contracts.
 Without a single process owner, the AI reader has nothing to reconcile against.

-The payments unit consists of nine people: two senior engineers, three engineers, a domain expert named Marta who spent twelve years in payments operations before joining, a data analyst, a reliability engineer, and a unit lead who was previously a senior architect.
+The payments unit consists of nine people: two senior engineers, three engineers, a domain expert who spent twelve years in payments operations before joining, a data analyst, a reliability engineer, and a unit lead who was previously a senior architect.

-The entire cycle, from Marta noticing the problem to the fix being verified in production, took less than a day.
-No ticket was filed, no meeting was scheduled, and no dependency was negotiated.
+The engineer checks the change history and confirms she is right.
+The fix is twenty lines of code, deployed after lunch, and the domain expert verifies it against the business rules she knows: refund amounts within tolerance of the original premium, customer notification within the correct window, the reconciliation feed including the corrected transactions.
+By Thursday the failure rate is back to 0.3%.
+The entire cycle, from noticing the problem to verifying the fix in production, took less than a day, with no ticket, no meeting, and no dependency negotiated.
 That speed is the structural consequence of ownership.
-The structural correction described here is organisational design with technological implications, presented at the level of board decision.
-The prescriptive chapters that follow describe what a board should demand, not what the technology team should build.
-The operational detail follows from these decisions, not the other way around.
+The structural correction is organisational design with technological implications, and it belongs at the level of board decision: a board should demand outcomes, not specify what the technology team builds.
+The operational detail follows from those decisions, not the other way around.

 ...